ameeraadam/Data-Engineer-Tech-Challenge-TAP/README.md

   - (*and any other data quality metrics that you may deem necessary*)
 - A **description of a test plan** to ensure robustness of your design

-You are required to process the **input data provided in this repository** (`dataset1.csv` and `dataset2.csv`), generating at least 2 sets of data: `successful` and `unsuccessful` applications.
+You are required to process the **input data provided in this repository** (`dataset1.csv`, `dataset2.csv`, and `dataset3.csv`), generating at least 2 sets of data: `successful` and `unsuccessful` applications.
-These datasets should be easily identified and organised for downstream workloads (downstream context will not be part of this assessment).
+These datasets should be easily identified and organised for general downstream workloads.

 **Please provide the scripts created, and the output data after processing.
 Ensure that respective files and directories are included to enable easier replication for assessment purposes.**